 Jessica Hamilton focuses her practice on insurance coverage and extra-contractual litigation, as well as high-exposure liability claims and other complex commercial litigation.
 She is a member of the firm’s Litigation Section, the Insurance + Reinsurance and Appellate Groups, and the Data Privacy + Cybersecurity Team.

 Insurance Coverage and Bad Faith Litigation

-Prior to joining Robinson+Cole, Ms. Hamilton served as a law clerk to the Honorable Bethany J. Alvord of the Connecticut Appellate Court and to the judges of the Connecticut Superior Court.
-While attending law school, Ms. Hamilton served as a judicial intern for the Honorable Henry J. Boroff at the United States Bankruptcy Court, District of Massachusetts, and represented clients as a member of the University of Connecticut's Tax Clinic.
+Prior to joining Robinson+Cole, Jessica served as a law clerk to the Honorable Bethany J. Alvord of the Connecticut Appellate Court and to the judges of the Connecticut Superior Court.
+While attending law school, Jessica served as a judicial intern for the Honorable Henry J. Boroff at the United States Bankruptcy Court, District of Massachusetts, and represented clients as a member of the University of Connecticut's Tax Clinic.
 She also served on the editorial board of the Connecticut Law Review.